mdn/content/files/en-us/web/api/popover_api/index.md

 Similarly:

-- {{domxref("HTMLButtonElement.popoverTargetElement")}} and {{domxref("HTMLInputElement.popoverTargetElement")}} provide an equivalent of the [`popovertarget`](/en-US/docs/Web/HTML/Global_attributes/popovertarget) attribute, allowing you to set up the control button(s) for a popover, although the property value taken is a reference to the popover DOM element to control.
+- {{domxref("HTMLButtonElement.popoverTargetElement")}} and {{domxref("HTMLInputElement.popoverTargetElement")}} provide an equivalent to the [`popovertarget`](/en-US/docs/Web/HTML/Element/button#popovertarget) attribute, allowing you to set up the control button(s) for a popover, although the property value taken is a reference to the popover DOM element to control.
-- {{domxref("HTMLButtonElement.popoverTargetAction")}} and {{domxref("HTMLInputElement.popoverTargetAction")}} provide an equivalent to the [`popovertargetaction`](/en-US/docs/Web/HTML/Global_attributes/popovertargetaction) global HTML attribute, allowing you to specify the action taken by a control button.
+- {{domxref("HTMLButtonElement.popoverTargetAction")}} and {{domxref("HTMLInputElement.popoverTargetAction")}} provide an equivalent to the [`popovertargetaction`](/en-US/docs/Web/HTML/Element/button#popovertargetaction) global HTML attribute, allowing you to specify the action taken by a control button.

 Putting these three together, you can programmatically set up a popover and its control button, like so: